kulthoom12/best-photographer/README.md

 ### Home Page
 #### Introduction Section

-The homepage is where you first land and gives an introduction to **Best Photography**:
+The homepage is where you first land and gives an introduction to **Best Photographer**:
-- **Carousel**: An autoplaying carousel is displayed on the left of the page, showcasing photography images of the photographer’s work.
+- **Carousel**: An autoplaying carousel is displayed on the left of the page, showcasing Photographer images of the photographer’s work.
 - **Introduction**: A brief overview of the services provided, including wedding albums, family portraits, and professional headshots.
 A **button** is displayed on the right of the page introducing 'Best Photographer' to users, and the button enables users to book a photoshoot by directing them to the **booking.html** page.

 <img src="assets/images/home.png">

 #### Service Section
-The **Service Section** on the homepage introduces the main services offered by **Best Photography**.
+The **Service Section** on the homepage introduces the main services offered by **Best Photographer**.
 It shows four cards, each explaining a different service.

 <img src="assets/images/service.png">